 Radon

-• Use a radon test kit to check your home.
-These are easy to find online or at hardware stores.
+Use a radon test kit to check your home.
+Test kits can be purchased online or at hardware stores.

 When should you call Southwestern Public Health?